 Altar Call – Opelika-Auburn News

-Remembering beautiful moments is good medicine for the soul
+Remembering beautiful moments is good medicine for the

 Bad things happen.
 Life is hard.
 Nobody is immune to trouble.
 Sooner or later every human being will face hurt and heartache.
 Smiles will give way to tears and laughter to misery.